haasn/libplacebo/README.md

 - `renderer.h`: A high-level renderer which combines the shader primitives and dispatch mechanism into a fully-fledged rendering pipeline that takes raw texture data and transforms it into the desired output image.
+- `utils/frame_queue.h`: A high-level frame queuing abstraction.
+This API can be used to interface with a decoder (or other source of frames), and takes care of translating timestamped frames into a virtual stream of presentation events suitable for use with `renderer.h`, including any extra context required for frame interpolation (`pl_frame_mix`).
 - `utils/upload.h`: A high-level helper for uploading generic data in some user-described format to a plane texture suitable for use with `renderer.h`.
   These helpers essentially take care of picking/mapping a good image format